-On Sunday 25th December festivities will take place all over the world to celebrate Christmas.
-Families and friends will come together, gifts will be exchanged, mistletoe hung, carols sung and wonderful feasts of Turkey and trimmings prepared and enjoyed over the holiday period.
+On 25th December festivities take place all over the world to celebrate Christmas.
+Families and friends come together, gifts are exchanged, mistletoe hung, carols sung and wonderful feasts of Turkey and trimmings are prepared and enjoyed over the holiday period.

 But what about our Turkish friends and neighbours?

-Turkey is a Moslem country and Turkish people do not celebrate Christmas as such, although the idea is not a throughly alien one.
+Turkey is a Muslim country and Turkish people do not celebrate Christmas as such, although the idea is not a thoroughly alien one.
 Santa Claus (Father Christmas) was born in Turkey and is called Noel Baba in Turkish.
 It has long been the tradition that Noel Baba would bring gifts to kids on New Year’s Eve.

 Every year there are more shops and restaurants festively decorated with Christmas trees and lights.
 You will even see signs saying ‘Merry Christmas’ in Turkish – ‘Mutlu Noeller’

 You may even spot a Santa or two.

 Despite all that, however, December 24th and 25th are completely normal workdays.
 No one celebrates or exchanges gifts.

 New Year’s Eve in Turkey